thesupersonic16/DALTools/README.md

 ```

 ## STSCTool
-STSCTool is a tool used to disassemble and reassemble scripts (.bin), Currently scripts from Date A Live: Rio Reincarnation should work, other games will not work due to them having different instruction sets.
+STSCTool is a tool used to disassemble and reassemble scripts (.bin), this tool will only accept scripts from Rio Reincarnation, other games will not work due to them having different instruction sets or uses a newer script format.

 To disassemble/reassemble scripts, just drag and drop the script(s) you want into STSCTool.exe which should generate a .txt or .bin file.